conduktor/conduktor-docs/docs/platform/reference/resource-reference/kafka.md

 - `metadata.name` must belong to the Application Instance

 **Conduktor annotations**
 - `conduktor.io/auto-restart-enabled` is optional (default `"false"`).
-Defines wether Console Automatic Restart feature is enabled for this Connector
+Defines whether the Console Automatic Restart feature is enabled for this Connector
 - `conduktor.io/auto-restart-frequency` is optional (default `10m`).
-Define the delay between consecutive restart attempts.
+Define the delay between consecutive restart attempts